-Communications from LIFE may be classified as a web site posting, presentation (includes poster and accompanying abstract), or publication.
+Communications from LIFE may be classified as a press release, interview, web site posting, presentation (includes poster and accompanying abstract), or publication.
 All of these communications must be reviewed and approved by the P & P Committee, or in some cases specified below-by the P & P Co-Chairs before release or submission.

 26.3.1.
-PRESS RELEASES AND INTERVIEWS
+Press Releases and Interviews

 A press release is defined as a document containing LIFE unpublished data given to radio, television, newspapers, popular periodicals, or scientific journals (including publications of pharmaceutical companies or professional organizations) not refereed and/or peer-reviewed.
 There also may be press releases for recruitment purposes.
 An interview is any discussion with a member of the press, a science writer, or a radio or television commentator, who in turn provides information for public dissemination.
-Press releases and interviews regarding material that has already been approved by the Administrative Coordinating Center for previous use does not have to be approved for each subsequent use.
+Press releases and interviews regarding material that has already been approved by the P & P Committee for previous use does not have to be approved for each subsequent use.